 The Owner is the creator of a discussion, with the same rights as an Admin, however, Admins are not able to change the Owner’s role.
 There can only be one Owner in a discussion at any time.
 An Owner can choose another user to take over the ownership of a discussion if desired (see Transferring Ownership of a Discussion).

-Admins have all the rights of Editors, as well as various rights relating to the management of the topic.
-Admins can modify the discussion settings, change the rights of users and invite new members.
-Admins control whether a discussion is private or public, can change the discussion between single- and multi-thesis forms, write tags and change the cover image.
-They are also able to accept suggested claims, or mark them for review.
+Admins have rights relating to the management of the discussion.
+Admins can modify the discussion settings, change the roles of other users, and invite new participants.
+They are able to accept suggested claims/comments, or send them back to the suggester for review.
+Admins can also change the discussion between single- and multi-thesis forms, change tags and the discussion cover image, and edit the background information.

-Writers have the right to create claims, and edit or delete their own claims.
-They can also comment on any claims in the discussion, and in the discussion chat.
+Writers have the right to create, move, edit or delete their own claims, as well as link claims in other locations in the discussion.
+Writers can comment on any claims in the discussion, and message the discussion chat.

 This is the default role for all logged-in users, and applies to public discussions even if a user does not have an invite to the discussion.
 If a suggester wants to contribute a claim, they need to suggest them (see Suggesting Claims) - their suggested claims are initially only visible to the Admins in a discussion and must be approved.
 A Suggester can also suggest a comment (see Suggesting Comments), and vote on claims (see About Voting) if voting is enabled.

 Viewers can only exist in private discussions.
 Viewers are able to access the private discussion, however cannot contribute to it.

 If a user in a discussion is also part of a Team that has been invited to a discussion, the higher role will be applied.
 For example, if a user in a discussion has Editor rights and their Team has Writer rights, they will have Editor rights.
 For more information about Teams on Kialo, see About Teams.